 I was into politics and intrigue at the time.
 I loved reading spy stories by the likes of Graham Greene and John le Carré.
 So I wrote a spy novel.
 My opinion, it is a better policy paper than a novel.
 I had just finished a degree in political science, so maybe that is why.
 If you want to learn a whole lot about Kazakhstan and the politics of that region, I think it is a pretty good primer, even though it is partially fiction.
 It took about five months to write the first draft.

 The Hand that Moves the Wind: 2011

-At this point I had abandoned the pursuit of a career in policy.
+At this point, I had abandoned the pursuit of a career in policy.
 So I wrote an existential thriller.
 I wrote one chapter per day.
 I like this book.
 It is weird, but we all are, so nothing new there.
 Some chapters shine more than others.
 You can read the whole thing in one sitting, maybe about 3 hours for the average reader.
-It’s one of those books that you really do have to read the whole thing.
-Seriously.
-Writing this book inspired me to go on my own multi-day fasting adventures in the mountains.
+Writing this book inspired me to go on multi-day fasting adventures in the mountains.

 Princess Geraldina: 2012

 I wrote this short story over the course of several nights.
 It was a Christmas gift for my younger sister who likes fairy tales and fantasy stories.
-She really liked it.
-So if you like that stuff too you will probably really like it.
+She liked it.
+So if you fancy that stuff too, Princess Geraldina will be a good read for you.